pegros/PEG_LIST/help/sfpegRecordDisplayCmp.md

 ![Record Display Configuration](/media/sfpegRecordDisplayConfig.png)

 Other properties enable to activate debug mode and slightly adapt the CSS for the wrapping container.
+Please note that the _auto_ `Layout Mode` takes into account the density setting value chosen by the User.

 ### Metadata Configuration